jasmine-nguyen/nvimconf/README.md

 ```
 nvim
 ```
 **Note** First start up will take more times as plugins are being installed for the first time.
-Also make sure you run `:checkhealth` to ensure everything is install correctly.
+Also make sure you run `:checkhealth` to ensure everything is installed correctly.
 You might need to install extra dependencies using `brew`.